 Create a webhook

-In Award Force navigate to Settings > Webhooks
+Open the Manage workspace in Award Force and navigate to Settings > Developers > Webhooks

 Click New webhook